 Step-by-step recipe instructions

-4. Heat up about 2 teaspoons of oil spreading evenly in the pan then ladle the batter swirling it around to make sure it spreads over the entire surface of the pan.
+5. Make crepes: Give the batter a good stir.
+Heat up about 2 teaspoons of oil spreading evenly in the pan then ladle the batter swirling it around to make sure it spreads over the entire surface of the pan.

-What to serve Polish crepes with
+How to serve Polish crepes

 Top tips